 Michael speaks both nationally and internationally on many topics in the disabilities field, including best practices for adult services.
 Notably in 2014, Michael traveled to Russia, where he visited orphanages, provided lectures for the Russian government, and met with and advised professionals and families in the Voronezh region.
-Michael consulted with Disney Russia’s top marketing VP on how to make the Russian performance of “Beauty and the Beast” more autism-friendly.
-Michael enjoyed sharing the Chapel Haven model of adult transition services and Chapel Haven’s business model in a country where the concept of social entrepreneurship is relatively new.
+Michael consulted with Disney Russia’s top marketing VP on how to make the Russian performance of “Beauty and the Beast” more autism friendly.
+Michael enjoys sharing the Chapel Haven model of adult empowerment and Chapel Haven’s business model in a country where the concept of social entrepreneurship is relatively new.

 Michael received his BA in Psychology from Providence College and his MBA degree from Southern CT State University.
 Prior to CHSC, Michael worked with children and adults with autism in both the classroom and home environments.
-Responsibilities ranged from employment services, in-home family support services to providing consulting and coordination of behavioral therapy program to young adults and children.
+Responsibilities ranged from employment services and in-home family support services to consulting and coordination of behavioral therapy program to young adults and children.

 President, Chapel Haven Schleifer Center, Inc.